MotherNature/theladders-object-calisthenics/interactions.md

 + Recruiters should be able to see a listing of the jobs they have posted.
 + Jobseekers, when displayed, should be displayed by their name.
 + Recruiters, when displayed, should be displayed by their name.
-+ Jobseekers should be able to see a listing of jobs they have saved for later viewing.
 + Recruiters should be able to see jobseekers who have applied to their jobs by both job and day.
 If possible, we would like to be able to combine the 2 and see jobseekers who have applied to a given job on a given day.
 + TheLadders wants the system to be able to handle more than one job with the same title.
 + TheLadders wants the system to be able to handle more than one jobseeker with the same name.